Kajiih/MusicBrainz2Notion/README.md

 Default settings and settings from the configuration file can be overridden by environment variables.
 Environment variables can also be read from the `.env` file in the app folder.

-You can find more information an available environment variables in the `.env` template and the help command of the command line.
+You can find more information an available environment variables in the `.env` template and the `--help` command of the command line.

 ### Command Line